Tanner Bruhn: Early football

 Bruhn began his footballing career with the Newtown & Chilwell Football Club in the western suburbs of Geelong.
-Bruhn played 55 matches with the club between 2013 and 2018.
+He attended St Joseph’s College alongside future AFL players Ollie Henry and Charlie Lazzaro, before moving to Geelong Grammar on a scholarship in year 10.
+Bruhn played 55 matches with Newtown & Chilwell Football Club between 2013 and 2018.
 He played in the Firsts team at his school, Geelong Grammar School, where he won the best and fairest award in 2018 as a 16 year old.
 He played for Vic Country in the Under 16 Championships and won its MVP award and All-Australian title.
 His 2019 season saw him impacted by injury after hurting his knee, however he was fit enough to play a few matches with the Geelong Falcons in the NAB League, and Vic Country in the 2019 AFL Under 18 Championships.